ieneiraul/Recipe-book-app/README.md

 # Recipe-book-app

 An Angular app that manages recipes and a shopping list where you can add the ingredients from the recipes you want.
 I created this project following an Angular course.
-By working on this, I learned the following concepts:
+By working on this, I learned the following concepts:<br>
 -Angular basics, Angular routing and making HTTP requests -TypeScript basics
 -Observables